 - Increases pH Levels dramatically, with a pH level of 13.

 Pool shock can also come in other granular forms that are not stabilized, such as calcium hypochlorite.
 Cal Hypo, as it’s called, has a higher level of available chlorine, at 65% – but is not stabilized, or protected from the sun.
 A real Grade-A Fancy pool shock, lithium hypochlorite – is only 35% available, but is fast dissolving, suitable for vinyl liner pools, but also non-stabilized.
 Non chlorine shock, usually potassium monopersulfate, is also unstabilized, because it’s, well…non-chlorine.

 All pool shock granular products should be used for superchlorination, and not as an every day chlorinating method.
 The burn rate is very fast, and like eating Chinese food – your pool is soon hungry for more.

 One thing that all chlorine types have in common is that when they dissolve in water, they produce hypochlorous acid, which is the active ingredient in chlorine.
 Without it, contaminants, organic matter, viruses and pathogens begin to grow in any untreated body of water.

 I’d be remiss if I failed to pass along a bit of safety information about pool chlorine:

 - Never mix different chlorine types together.
 They will react violently.

 - Follow all label instructions when transporting, storing and using chlorine.

 - Never allow dirt or any foreign substance or debris to contact chlorine.

-- Keep chlorine tablets and granular in a cool, dry location, away from children.
+- Keep chlorine in a cool, dry location, away from children.